All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Manage carbohydrates thoughtfully.
 You don't need to go low-carb, but pairing carbohydrates with protein and fat to moderate blood sugar response becomes more important as insulin sensitivity decreases.

 • Prioritize calcium and vitamin D. Bone health becomes a serious concern after menopause.
-Adequate calcium (1200mg/day) and vitamin D (at least 600-1000 IU/day, though many providers recommend more) are essential.
+Adequate calcium (1200mg/day) and vitamin D (at least 600-1000 IU/day, though many providers recommend more) are important.

 • Stay hydrated.
 Declining estrogen can affect how your body manages hydration.
 Adequate water intake supports metabolism, reduces water retention, and helps you distinguish true hunger from thirst.